Creating a good email marketing campaign might not be the easiest thing to do, but it can get you some great results.

 This will give you better insight into the return on investment or ROI.
 Ultimately, it will show you whether your email marketing campaign is worth the cost.

 Not many people track this one, however, it could determine whether your emails will be looked upon as spammy - which can affect your email marketing strategy immensely.
 The bounce rate shows how many of the people from your list didn’t get the email you sent.
+You can reduce email bounce rates by utilizing email verification.

 You might hear of the terms such as soft bounces and hard bounces.
 The first one stands for minor and temporary problems with email addresses, while the second one stands for permanent issues.
 Tracking hard bounces could help you clear your subscriber list from fake, outdated and misspelled emails.